vitormil/simple_helpers/README.md

 You can configure it to automaticly create some methods (like page_title, page_subtitle) or call the method **simple_helper** manually according to your needs.

-To display page title in your view:
+To display page title in your view, classic example:

 ```ruby
 <%= page_title %>